-It is a great show that I think todays children and parents need.
+It is a great show that I think today’s children and parents need.

-Jyoti is the new Phoebe, who in a throw away line is said to have moved back to her old school.
-Jyoti as a replacement Phoebe (and yes that is what she truly, let no one tell you different) is somehow so interesting a character, that she is kind of boring.
+Jyoti is the new Phoebe who, in a throw-away line, is said to have moved back to her old school.
+Jyoti as a replacement Phoebe (and yes, that is what she truly is, let no one tell you different) is somehow so interesting a character, that she is kind of boring.
 She feels like she should be a character that pops up every now and again rather than a cast staple.
-She is a inventor, highly skilled.
-We are not talking about some simple mechanisms, she at one point develops a active camo poncho and a Robot armed with a laser and advance A.I., without the help of her teacher.
-In a series about a teacher using a magic bus to teach children about science, it comes off distracting when one of them is a super tech genius.
+She is a highly skilled inventor.
+We are not talking about some simple mechanisms; she, at one point, develops an active camo poncho and a robot armed with a laser and advance A.I., all without the help of her teacher.
+In a series about a teacher using a magic bus to teach children about science, it comes off distracting when one of them is a super-tech genius.
 The original series had characters like Jyoti, but treated them like guest stars.

 Speaking of Frizzles…

 I adore the new Ms. Fiona Frizzle (voiced by Kate McKinnon).
-The original Ms. Frizzle (voiced once again by Lily Tomlin) leaves Walkerville elementary following her becoming a Professor over the summer.
-She leaves her class and the magic school bus in the hands of Fiona (with the help of Liz) while she goes off to do field work on what appears to be a magic motor cycle?
+The original Ms. Frizzle (voiced once again by Lily Tomlin) leaves Walkerville Elementary following her becoming a Professor over the summer.
+She leaves her class and the magic school bus in the hands of Fiona (with the help of Liz) while she goes off to do field work on what appears to be a magic motorcycle?

-And yeah, while there is no over all plot, the nature of Netflix binge ready shows, has the new series doing call backs to the previous episodes, and the end of each episode hinting at the next one.
+And yeah, while there is no over all plot, the nature of Netflix binge ready shows has the new series doing callbacks to the previous episodes, and the end of each episode hinting at the next one.
 The fact that this is a sequel series that is shown to have continuity between episodes hurts it slightly.
 They return to a few old topics the previous series handled.
-I was okay with this as new discoveries constantly happen in every field, but episode 9 “Space Mission: Selfie” is the most infuriating thing to watch.
+I was okay with this as new discoveries constantly happen in every field, but episode 9: “Space Mission: Selfie” is the most infuriating thing to watch.
 It has the kids head out into space in order to check satellites and help Keesha take a selfie for space camp.
 The entire time, the kids act brand new to the idea of being in space, despite the fact that one of the most signature episodes in the original was them going to space.

-Oh and as for climate change.
+Oh, and as for climate change.
 I will make it known that I support the idea that Co2 emissions have been because of people so…. meh.